SoberGrim/RedArrow/README.md

 ![image](https://user-images.githubusercontent.com/12745995/139560543-d136493f-2805-416d-b9fa-295530c722b9.png)

-When installed, adds custom draggable Arrows on all sites.
-You can use them for screenshots.
+When installed, this plugin adds custom draggable Arrows on all sites.
+You can use them for making screenshots.

 # Usage:
 F9 - on\off<br>